The True Cost of the “Silver Bullet” in Family Law

 Magistrates’ courts processing urgent applications

-Child protection investigations that do not meet statutory thresholds
+Child protection investigations below statutory thresholds

 Supervised contact services funded by the state